1962 Taurus Mountains Turkish Airlines F-27 crash: Accident

 The aircraft took off from Istanbul Yeşilköy Airport (ISL/LTBA) with the same crew and landed at Ankara Esenboğa Airport (ESB/LTAC).
 The flight took off from Ankara at 16:28 local time without taking any new passengers and headed to Adana Airport (ADA/LTAF) as a scheduled domestic flight.
 The estimated arrival time was 17:40.
 At 17:28, the pilots reported that they were at flight level 175 (17500 ft) and requested clearance to approach.
 They also told that they were flying around cumulus clouds and changing their altitude accordingly to avoid turbulence.
 The controller at the Incirlik Air Base cleared the aircraft to descend to 5000 ft and told the pilots to notify the tower when passing through 8000 ft and 7000 ft.
 No further communication was received from the aircraft.

 The aircraft crashed at 15:43 local time at 6800 ft AMSL into Mount Medetsiz, 47 nmi from the Adana radio range.
 The aircraft split into three main pieces upon impact.

 Victims and recovery

 There were three crew members and eight passengers on board the airplane.
 Two of the passengers were from the United States.
 The wreckage of the aircraft was at the bottom of an abyss.
-The recovery team initially had difficulties with reaching the accident site due to strong winds and snow.
+The recovery team initially had difficulties reaching the accident site due to strong winds and snow.
 Local villagers first reached the crash site on 10 March.